Pylons/pyramid/docs/narr/views.rst

-You can make use of *custom* view request types by attaching an :term:`interface` to the request and specifying this interface in the ``request_type`` parameter.
+You can make use of *custom* view request types by attaching an :term:`interface` to the request and specifying this interface in the ``request_type`` parameter as a dotted Python name.
 For example, you might want to make use of simple "content negotiation", only invoking a particular view if the request has a content-type of 'application/json'.

 For information about using interface to specify a request type, see :ref:`using_an_event_to_vary_the_request_type`.